SaiNikhileshReddy/AssemblyCodeToBinaryCode/README.md

 ## Prerequisites

-Java JDK (oracle JDK) should be installed in your system to compile and the files.
+Java JDK (Oracle JDK) should be installed in your system to compile and the files.

 ## Running the tests